Safety and security policies

 Callers should always stay on the phone line with the Campus Safety and Security dispatcher until he/she terminates the call—do not hang up.
 Each time an officer responds to an emergency or incident on campus, the event is documented and forwarded to the appropriate support area, such as residence life, counseling or student development.

 A Campus Safety and Security Officer is available 24 hours-a-day, 365 days-a-year.

 Campus Safety and Security along with Student Development provide information on safety and security to students and employees through seminars, films, bulletins, crime alerts, posters and brochures.
-In addition, the Director of Campus Safety and Security provides information to The Word, Earlham’s student newspaper, when needed to disseminate information or when requested by students working on stories for the publication.
+In addition, the director of Campus Safety and Security provides information to Earlham’s student newspaper when needed to disseminate information or when requested by students working on stories for the publication.

 These statistics are distributed in accordance with the Student Right-to-Know and Campus Security Act.
 Earlham’s crime statistics are linked to from the Safety and Security website.

 It is the policy of Earlham College to actively investigate any report of a missing student who is enrolled at the College.
 If a member of the Earlham College community has reason to believe that a student is missing, all possible efforts are made to locate the student to determine his or her state of health and well-being.
 This effort is coordinated by the Earlham Campus Safety and Security, in collaboration with the Office of Student Development and the missing student’s family and friends.

 If not located within 24 hours, appropriate family members, associates, or a College official will make an official missing person report to the law enforcement agency with jurisdiction.
 Earlham Campus Safety and Security will cooperate with, aid, and assist the primary investigative agency in all ways prescribed by law.

 - Begin an incident report.
 Obtain as many details as possible from complainant.

 - Verify when, where, and by whom the missing student was last seen.